SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Current status: Solid

 <!--
+- TITLE
+- This is when server applications receive network requests...
+  - Directly from the browser...
+  - And then respond with HTML
+- This is valuable, because the server can interact with a database...
+  - To provide dynamic content to the user
+- Server to server requests are typically faster
+- And things like secrets can stay secret on the sever
-- Each pattern we discuss will have a status at the end
+- Now each of the patterns we discuss will have a status at the end...
+  - To give you an idea of where that pattern stands in modern front-end development
 - "Solid" means that you could build your business on their pattern without worrying
 - As we will see, other patterns inspire much less confidence...
 -->